satyajitsial/re-prioritize/README.md

 	 - https

 SERVICE is the id or name of the service that this plugin configuration will target.
-PLUGIN_NAMES is the name of the plugin or list of plugin Names to be skipped.
+PLUGIN_NAMES is the name of the plugin or list of plugin Names to be executed in the mentioned order.

 ## Enable the plugin on a Route